Frequently Asked Questions

 There are two types of capital gains and losses:

 In short, cost basis is used to determine capital gains and losses for tax purposes when mutual fund shares are sold or exchanged.
-There are various methods for calculating cost basis and investors may choose the method they feel is appropriate given their personal tax situation.
+There are two methods that Franklin Templeton offers for calculating cost basis (specific share identification and average cost), and investors may choose the method they feel is most appropriate given their personal tax situation.

 Cost basis information will be reported on Composite Form 1099 in the 1099-B section.
-This form was mailed and available online by February 18, 2014.
+This form is available online and was mailed February 9, 2015.

-You can expect to see information about the date of acquisition (generally the purchase date), date of sale or exchange, type of gain or loss (long-term or short-term), quantity sold (number of shares), cost basis amount, wash sale loss disallowed, whether the shares were covered or noncovered and if the basis was reported to the IRS.
+You can expect to see information about the date of acquisition (generally the purchase date), date of sale or exchange, type of gain or loss (long-term or short-term), cost basis amount, wash sale adjustments, whether the shares were covered or noncovered and if the basis was reported to the IRS.

 No. Cost basis reporting is only required when shares are sold or exchanged from your account.